lebr0nli/py-rbush/README.md

 1000 searches of 10% area    | 0.92s  | 1.28s  | 1.4x
 remove 1000 items one by one | 0.005s | 0.009s | 1.8x
 bulk-insert 1M items         | 0.44s  | 1.06s  | 2.4x

-> [!NOTE]
-> Most of the runtime is spent on the Python side rather than the C++ side, so the performance improvement will be more significant when the number of items is large.

 ## Usage guide